FumingPower3925/htmx-dynamic-url/README.md

 **Why avoid the fallback?** Relying on global `window` variables makes code harder to reason about, test, and maintain, especially in larger applications or when using modules.
 The explicit `dynamicUrlResolver` is much more robust although arguably more verbose.

+## Comparison with `htmx-ext-path-params`

+Both `dynamic-url` and the `htmx-ext-path-params` extension use a similar `{placeholder}` syntax to substitute values into the URL path before a request is made.
+However, they differ significantly in **where they source the values** for these placeholders:

+* **`htmx-dynamic-url` (This Extension):**
+    * Retrieves values by calling the configured `htmx.config.dynamicUrlResolver` JavaScript function.
+    * Your resolver function accesses your application's **JavaScript state** (variables, stores, signals, etc.) to find the correct value for a given placeholder name.
+    * It does **not** interact with or modify standard HTMX request parameters (`hx-vals`, included form fields, etc.).

+* **`htmx-ext-path-params`:**
+    * Retrieves values directly from **HTMX request parameters** (e.g., values defined in `hx-vals`, `hx-include`, or inherited parameters).
+    * It finds a parameter matching the placeholder name, uses its value for substitution, and then **removes** that parameter from the final request data (so it's not sent as a query parameter or in the request body).

+**When to Choose Which:**

+* Use **`dynamic-url`** when the dynamic parts of your URL come from broader application state managed in JavaScript.
+* Use **`path-params`** when the dynamic parts of your URL correspond directly to parameters being submitted with the HTMX request itself (often from form inputs or `hx-vals`).

+Choose the extension that best matches the source of your dynamic data.
+While they might technically coexist, using both simultaneously could lead to unexpected behavior depending on configuration and execution order.

 ## Placeholder Resolution Logic

 For each `{placeholder}` found in an `hx-*` URL attribute just before an HTMX request is made: